For further information about primary school curriculums please visit the Department for Education's website:

 Within each theme, key skills are developed as children create and refine their work, explore possibilities, evaluate their outcomes and present their findings.
 We expect our children to represent what they learn to others, with confidence and excitement.
 Our inclusive curriculum, promotes eight characteristics of a successful learner:

-PSHE Curriculum for Years 4, 5 and 6 can be viewed here: PSHE Curriculum
+PSHE Curriculum can be viewed here: PSHE Curriculum

 Behaviour in our school

-The school is now monitoring behaviour very carefully since the introduction of a new behaviour policy.
+The school continues to monitor behaviour very carefully since the introduction of a new behaviour policy.
 Incidence of poor behaviour has decreased significantly and we are striving to ensure this trend continues.
 A copy of our behaviour policy can be found in the policies section of the website.

-At Malton Community Primary School we do take bullying very seriously and will deal with any bullying behaviour appropriately.
-If you have any concerns regarding bullying please see the class teacher in the first instance.
-A member of the senior leadership team will also be available if you continue to have concerns.
+At Malton Community Primary School, we do take bullying very seriously and will deal with any bullying behaviour appropriately.
+If you have any concerns regarding bullying please see the class teacher in the first instance, followed by Miss Anderson our Assistant Head and Leader for Anti-Bullying.
 Follow the links below for help and advice on bullying.

 (Please note, Malton Community Primary School is not responsible for the content of external sites, although these websites have been selected for their suitability for all audiences)